 - Purpose of the trip. - Who will be going, children?
 Staff? - How much will it cost?
-How much spending money is required? - What insurance cover is required? - Supervision of children, both playing and non-playing time. - Catering for all food requirements. - Communication with parents (see above) - Ensure a list of the team and staff is left, with contact number and address of the accommodation - Ensure that there are emergency contact numbers for all the team and staff. - An itinerary giving as much detail as possible. - Emergency procedures and telephone contacts. - · Codes of contact for both staff and children. - Welfare and child protection procedures.
+How much spending money is required? - What insurance cover is required? - Supervision of children, both playing and non-playing time. - Catering for all food requirements. - Communication with parents (see above) - Ensure a list of the team and staff is left, with contact number and address of the accommodation - Ensure that there are emergency contact numbers for all the team and staff. - An itinerary giving as much detail as possible. - Emergency procedures and telephone contacts. - Codes of contact for both staff and children. - Welfare and child protection procedures.

-Social Media Guidance - Carholme Golf Club
+Social Media Guidance - CARHOLME GC

-This guidance gives procedures that will support and underpin the use of social networking and other online services within Carholme golf club.
-It is important that all members, staff, volunteers, coaches, officials/referees, board members, or anyone working on behalf of Carholme golf club are aware of this policy and agree to the following terms.
+This guidance gives procedures that will support and underpin the use of social networking and other online services within CARHOLME GC.
+It is important that all members, staff, volunteers, coaches, officials/referees, board members, or anyone working on behalf of CARHOLME GC are aware of this policy and agree to the following terms.